-Fundamentals of computer science and programming (e.g. computer organization, computer architectures, algorithms and programming)
+Fundamentals of computer science and programming (e.g. computer organization, computer architectures, algorithms and programming, programming paradigms)

 Mathematics (e.g. mathematics and stochastics for computer science, discrete structures)

-Practical information (e.g. software engineering, databases, operating systems, telematics, computer graphics, software project)
+Practical information (e.g. software development, databases, operating systems, telematics, computer graphics, software project)

 Optional courses (e.g. automata theory, computational intelligence, system and network security, mobile communication, embedded systems)

-Minor (e.g. biomedical engineering, electrical engineering, information and communication technology, media technology, mathematics, economics)
+Minor (e.g. biomedical engineering, information and communication technology, media technology, mathematics, economics)